onzfonz/comp227/src/content/6/en/part6b.md

 dispatch({ type: 'notes/createNote', payload: 'Redux Toolkit is awesome!' })
 ```

-If you followed closely, you might have noticed that inside the <em>createNote</em> action, there seems to happen something that violates the reducers' immutability principle mentioned earlier:
+If you followed closely, you might have noticed that inside the `createNote` action, there seems to happen something that violates the reducers' immutability principle mentioned earlier:

 ```js
 createNote(state, action) {